pehruby/ACISimpleConfig/README.md

 The second option is an "item" based configuration file where each configuration item is specified separately in the file.
 See file roles/tn_pehruby_test/vars/main.yml

-The "tree" based configuration is prefered.
-This configuration is supported by the python script aciconf.py only.
-Ansible playbook provided in this example doesn't support the "tree" based configuration.

 The aciapidesc.yml contains API URL templates used to deploy the configuration.
 Only some API URLs are supported !!!

 Script tree2flatconv.py transforms a "tree" based config into a "item" based.